daredevilgeek/100-days-of-code/log.md

 # This is the log I'll use for the second attempt of 100-days-of-code.
 ## My longterm goals are simple and malleable: learn enough to comfortably become a digital nomad.
 Make my app.
 Be able to comfortably do the Codewars Kata without looking at hints.
 Become a confident problemsolver with code.

+## R1D21: Aug 29 2017

+**Today's Progress**: Random Quote Machine is working and looking good!
+However, when I went to submit, I found that the user story about Twitter wasn't optional - I'm now working on getting that going and it's proving far harder than I thought it'd be.

+**Thoughts:** Enjoying the playfulness and experimentation of trying to solve a problem.

 ## R1D20: Aug 28 2017

 **Today's Progress**: Back into it.
 Reviewing my Bootstrap learning and using the information to clean up my Random Quote Machine.
 Should be ready to submit very soon!